KLM: Early years

 In 1930, KLM carried 15,143 passengers.
 The Douglas DC-2 was introduced on the Batavia service in 1934.
 The first experimental transatlantic KLM flight was between Amsterdam and Curaçao in December 1934 using the Fokker F.XVIII "Snip".

-In July 1935 the KLM had three major international passenger flight crashes in one week.
-The "Kwikstaart" crashed in Amsterdam on 14 July, the "Maraboe" in Bushir and on 20 July and the “Gaai” crashed in San Giacomo.
-The week of 14 to 20 July 1935 is known as the "black week".
-In these three crashes KLM lost three airplanes and lost crew in two crashes.
-With an earlierer crash in April of the "Leeuwerik", KLM had lost in 1935 around 15% of its pilots.
-As a result there was a shortage of crew members and airplanes.
-The Amsterdam—Milan flight service was as a result taken over by Deutsche Lufthansa.
+In July 1935, KLM had three major international passenger flight crashes in one week.
+The "Kwikstaart" crashed in Amsterdam on 14 July, the "Maraboe" in Bushir on 17 July, and the “Gaai” in San Giacomo on 20 July.
+The week of 14 to 20 July 1935 came to be known as a "black week" for KLM.
+In these three crashes, KLM lost three airplanes as well as crew in two of them.
+Together with an earlier crash in April of the "Leeuwerik", KLM had lost around 15% of its pilots in 1935.
+As a result, there was a shortage of crew members and airplanes, and the Amsterdam—Milan flight service was taken over by Deutsche Lufthansa.

-The first of the airline's Douglas DC-3 aircraft were delivered in 1936; these replaced the DC-2s on the service via Batavia to Sydney.
+The first of the airline's Douglas DC-3 aircraft were delivered by ship, on the Holland America Line ocean liner on 11 September 1936; these replaced the DC-2s on the service via Batavia to Sydney.
 KLM was the first airline to serve Manchester's new Ringway airport, starting in June 1938.
 KLM was the only civilian airline to receive the Douglas DC-5; the airline used two of them in the West Indies and sold two to the East Indies government, and is thus the only airline to have operated all Douglas 'DC' models other than the DC-1.